-Translating and Reviewing in Context
+Translating and Reviewing in Transifex Live

 One of the main benefits of using Transifex Live is that it lets you translate your website in context and get an immediate preview of how the translations will look on your site.
 After you’ve approved a string, you can begin translating it.
 And like our file-based approach, you can choose to work with your translation agency, crowdsource translations with your community, or order translations from one of our vendor partners.